RinmoDo/SmartParking/README.md

 # Smart Parking

-This repository is the conclusion of my project; creating an Embedded parking-access system with the design of an electromechanical barrier, that allow or deny access for cars that not belong to schools stuffs.
+This repository is the conclusion of my project; creating an Embedded parking-access system with the design of an electromechanical barrier, that allows or denies access for cars that not belong to schools stuffs.

 ## Overview